swiftlang/swift/docs/valref.rst

 ============

-We think of Swift as notionally providing at least three nested “boxes” in which to program:
+We think of Swift as notionally providing at least three nested “zones” in which to program:

-1. Innermost is the “easy” box, where considerations are kept to a minimum and even novice programmers can get a lot of useful work done.
+1. Innermost is the “easy” zone, where considerations are kept to a minimum and even novice programmers can get a lot of useful work done.

-2. In the middle is the “safe” box, where memory-safety is guaranteed and there's no undefined behavior.
+2. In the middle is the “safe” zone, where memory-safety is guaranteed and there's no undefined behavior.
 Everything that is “easy” is also safe.